asedova/ExaBio/README.md

 AMBER version of ExaFold (CPU only), this one is completely functional: https://github.com/jkwoods/ProteinFoldingPipeline
+^ repo also includes script (and instructions) for generating customizable basic restraints from exsisting PDB files with BioPython.

 ExaFold (in progress, uses OpenMM instead of AMBER): https://github.com/jkwoods/ExaFold